Sammaye/MongoYii/readme.md

 		),
 	));

-For a user model.
-This is the best because, of course, MongoDB is schemaless (has a flexible schema is more appropriate) so sometimes it doesn't work so well in a rigid table.
+This is normally the best method because, of course, MongoDB is schemaless (has a flexible schema is more appropriate) so sometimes it doesn't work so well in a rigid table.

 ## Known Flaws